SymfonyCasts/symfony7/sfcasts/foundry-relations.md

 # Setting Relations in Foundry

-We have a couple of parts and a few starships, but to fill out our testing data fleet: we need a *lot* more.
+We have a couple of parts and a few starships, but to fill our testing data fleet: I want a *lot* more.
 This is a job perfectly suited for our good friend, Foundry.
-Let's start by dusting off our manual code that created a part and a starship and introduced them to each other.
-You ready?
-Let's dive in.

-## Flexing the Foundry Factory

 Remove the manual code, then anywhere, say:
 `StarshipPartFactory::createMany(100)` and try the fixtures:

 ```terminal